Analysis | Meadows’s email on military protecting ‘pro Trump people’ on Jan. 6 rekindles prior testimony

 Just a few days later, though, new details revealed that Miller might have taken the possibility of a coup more seriously than he let on.
 Axios reported that “Miller told associates he had three goals for the final weeks of the Trump administration. #1: No major war. #2: No military coup. #3: No troops fighting citizens on the streets.”
 There has also been plenty of other evidence that the coup fears weren’t conjured from thin air and were taken seriously at the time by those intimately involved in the final days of Trump’s presidency.

 It wasn’t the only part of Miller’s comments on the Capitol riot that shifted in a more sympathetic direction toward his former boss.
 Miller had previously said in comments to Vice News that it was “pretty much definitive” that the riot wouldn’t have happened if not for Trump’s Jan.
 6 speech that preceded it — suggesting that Trump had indeed incited the riot.
-But in his later testimony, he suggested that he was only referring to Trump supporters marching toward the Capitol — and not necessarily breaking into it — even though his initial comment had included both.
+But in his later testimony, he suggested that he was referring only to Trump supporters marching toward the Capitol — and not necessarily breaking into it — even though his initial comment had included both.
 Miller acknowledged that he had “reassessed” his view of the situation.

 Also important here is what Miller did the day after his conversation with Trump.
 On Jan.
 4, he sent a memo to the secretary of the army authorizing National Guard support but limiting its mandate and use of weapons without further authorization from Miller personally.